8base/old-documentation/docs/8base-console/authentication.md

 ![Environment variables manager in the 8base Management Console](../images/openid-env-variables.png)

-#### Troubleshooting
+## Troubleshooting

+### 1: 'Not Authorized' error

-If you're unable to get the authentication provider to work and are receiving a "Not Authorized" error message, you may need to update the associated role and its API permissions.
+If you're unable to get the authentication provider to work and are receiving a `Not Authorized` error message, you may need to update the associated role and its API permissions.
 You can do this by first ensuring that the configured provider has an associated role, like _Guest_.
 Next, navigate to `App Services > Roles > [ROLE_NAME] > Data` and ensure that the role is enabled for the _Get Token_ function call.

+### 2: Mismatch between auth provider user pool and 8base Users table

+Make sure you keep _Users_ table records in 8base up to date with records in your authentication provider user pool.
+Let's say you are using Custom Auth0 and have manually changed the email for some _User_ record in 8base.
+This will lead to an authentication error because the email (primary identifier) from the Auth0 token and email from the existing _User_ record are different.